Sorbonne Nouvelle University

 Alessandra Santiesteban

-Atilio Caballero, Arianna Cepero Almeida, Martha Luisa Hernández Cadenas (especially Ediciones sinSentido), Sofía Arango, Susana Hernández, Yoen Solan Traba, Heberto González Pérez, Abel Domínguez, Olga Pérez, Gema Pérez, Daylin Barroso, Sayli Arias, Osmani Domenech, Rimantas Ribaciauskas, Katherine Bisquet Rodríguez…
+Thanks, once again, to those who made possible La bahía, estábamos pensando en una acción nuclear (The Bay, we were thinking how to performa a nuclear action) in 2017-2018: Atilio Caballero, Arianna Cepero Almeida, Martha Luisa Hernández Cadenas (especially Ediciones sinSentido), Sofía Arango, Susana Hernández, Yoen Solan Traba, Heberto González Pérez, Abel Domínguez, Olga Pérez, Gema Pérez, Daylin Barroso, Sayli Arias, Osmani Domenech, Rimantas Ribaciauskas, Katherine Bisquet Rodríguez, among others.

-Thanks also to those who have been part of this new phase:
+Thanks also to those who have been present in this new stage in Paris

-Alexandra Moreira Da Silva, Aitana Díez Alcolado, Mariana Di Ció, Pierre Longuenesse.
+Alexandra Moreira Da Silva, Mariana Di Ció, Pierre Longuenesse, Capucine Boidin, Françoise Lavocat, Zoubida Benali, Djedjiga Nabti.